GIfatahTH/states_rebuilder/README.md

       (BuildContext, String, StateBuilder) → void didUpdateWidget // for code to be executed in the didUpdateWidget of a StatefulWidget
     });
   ```
-  `tag` is of type dynmaic.
+  `tag` is of type dynamic.
 It can be String (for small projects) or enum member (enums are preferred for big projects).When a list of dynamic tags is provided, states_rebuilder consider it as many tags and will rebuild this widget if any of theses tags are invoked by the `rebuildStates` method.

- * To extands the state with mixin (practical case is animation), use `StateWithMixinBuilder`
+ * To extends the state with mixin (practical case is animation), use `StateWithMixinBuilder`
 ```Dart
 StateWithMixinBuilder<T>( {
       Key key,